newhavenrb/conferences/Home.md

 * [[Extending Ruby with Ruby]] (Michael Fairley, 2:30 pm)
 * (TODO needs notes) [[Introduction to RSpec]] (Jon "Lark" Larkowski, 3:00 pm)

+## Upcoming Conferences

+* RubyConf 2012 will be in Denver, CO October 25th
-Next RailsConf is in May in Portland, OR.
+* Next RailsConf is in May in Portland, OR.

 ## See Also